cristina-j/cristina-j/README.md

 # 💫 About Me:

-## 👋🏿 Hi, I'm Cristina John – QA Analyst | Transitioning into Data Analytics | Tableau • SQL • Excel • Test Automation in Progress
+## 👋🏿 Hi, I'm Cristina John — Data Analyst with a QA Background | Tableau • SQL • Excel

-I'm a QA Analyst transitioning into Data Analytics, blending my experience in quality assurance with data-driven tools like SQL, Excel and Tableau.
-My background in QA has trained me to spot inconsistencies, validate large datasets, and prioritize accuracy which are skills that directly translate to effective data analysis.

-From writing test cases to verifying data integrity across complex systems, I've developed a strong analytical mindset that fuels my ability to generate clean, reliable insights.
-Now, I'm expanding that foundation through hands-on analytics projects that showcase not just what data says but whether it's trustworthy enough to act on.
+One of the biggest lessons I took from QA is the importance of asking the right questions before diving into the work.

+In QA, it’s not effective to start testing a feature without understanding the expected outcome, edge cases, and success criteria.
+Asking questions upfront helps avoid rework, unclear results, and misaligned expectations later on.

+I carry that same mindset into data analysis.
+Before writing queries or building dashboards, I focus on understanding the business question, what decisions the data is meant to support, and what “success” actually looks like.
+This allows me to analyze data with intention and deliver insights that are clear, relevant, and actionable.

 Technical Skills:
 - QA Testing (Manual + Exploratory)